 Proper Sitting Posture

-Ergonomics is the study of people’s efficiency in their working environment as it pertains to improving body mechanics by modifying their workspace to prevent further injury.
 Whether you are an elementary school teacher or electrical engineer, proper sitting posture is very important.
-It should be observed and adjusted properly to accommodate each person’s work station to prevent musculoskeletal injuries that can likely cause neck and/ or low back pain.
+It should be observed and adjusted properly to accommodate each person’s workstation to prevent musculoskeletal injuries that can likely cause neck and/ or low back pain.

-Proper posture involves modifying your work station and re-training your body to sit, stand, and lie in the position where the least amount of strain and/ or stress is placed on the supporting skeletal structures, surrounding musculature, and ligaments.
+Proper posture involves modifying your workstation and re-training your body to sit, stand, and lie in the position where the least amount of strain and/ or stress is placed on the supporting skeletal structures, surrounding musculature, and ligaments.
+Ready to learn how to maintain a healthy posture and feel the positive effects on your life?
+Let’s dive in!

 Proper sitting posture